dechavezv/CancerEvoCalculator2025/README.md

 2. Get to the workshop directory.
 Lest check your current directory by typing `pwd`
 **[dechavez@login4 ~]$ /u/home/d/dechavez**
-Now, to get into the workshop directory type the following:
+Now, get into the workshop directory type the following:
 `cd $SCRATCH/EcoEvoBio-Cancer`
 If you type `pwd` you should be located at:
 **/u/scratch/d/dechavez/EcoEvoBio-Cancer**